(And What to Do About Them)

 If friends and family members continue to make comments about your diabetes that upset you, sit down and talk to them about how their behavior makes you feel.
 Tell them that you appreciate their concern, but their policing actually makes you less likely to check your blood glucose when they’re around.
 Offer suggestions as to what sort of support you would prefer.
 (If you’re having a hard time with the diabetes police, you may want to consider purchasing the book Diabetes Burnout, which contains a good deal of information about this topic.
 See the ordering information at the end of this article.)

-Making peace with blood glucose monitoring
+Making peace with blood sugar monitoring

 So what have you learned?
 Regular monitoring is important, yet for many people it remains tough.
 It can be burdensome when you give monitoring the power to make you feel bad about yourself, when you feel helpless to do anything about erratic readings, or when the demands of daily life intrude.
 The good news is that these barriers can be successfully overcome once you take the time to identify which of them may be keeping you from regular monitoring.